 To accommodate the 200+ films produced in any given year, the College operates on a very structured schedule.
 This rigid structure exists to provide each student and each faculty member sufficient time and resources for their class and production needs.
 This is essential to our value of the level playing field.

 This schedule, while complicated, is also very organic.
 It may change with little notice to accommodate any number of “X” factors that arise during the semester.
-Changes in the schedule range from class changes to accommodate a visiting filmmaker to mundane room changes.
+Changes in the schedule range from class changes to accommodate a special workshop to mundane room changes.

-Students are also required to complete a number of tasks that fall outside the realm of the published weekly College schedule, such as homework, small group meetings, location scouts or production meetings, etc. These outside requirements are also organic and specific to the needs of each individual class and production, and quite often happen during the evening and on weekends.
-It is also not unusual for the administration to call impromptu meetings to discuss issues, schedule changes or unexpected opportunities.
+Students are also required to complete a number of tasks that fall outside the realm of the published weekly College schedule, such as homework, small group meetings, location scouts, and production meetings, etc. These outside requirements are also organic and specific to the needs of each individual class and production, and quite often happen during the evening and on weekends.
+It is also not unusual for the administration to call impromptu meetings to discuss issues, schedule changes, or unexpected opportunities.

-Students enrolling in the College must make a 100%, 24-hour-a-day, seven-day-a-week commitment to the program.
+Students enrolling in the College, therefore, must be willing to make a 24/7 commitment to the program.